ni/measurement-plugin-python/CONTRIBUTING.md

-# Contributing to MeasurementLink Python Support
+# Contributing to MeasurementLink™ Python Support

 Contributions to MeasurementLink Python Support are welcome from all!